tingatdallas/movie-sentiment-classifer/README.md

 4. Finally, the code was dockerized and deployed to Google Cloud Run.

+5. The web app is easily adapted to other sentiment analysis such as reviews in twitter, products reviews in E-commence, etc.

-5. Contact me if have any question: sutingatchicago@gmail.com
+6. Contact me if have any question: sutingatchicago@gmail.com